rodricios/autocomplete/README.md

     'expands'      -> 1
     'revolvers'    -> 1

 Yeah Chris?
 Oh, 'what does lez freken ten' mean?
-Um, so it means something like: *you won't see it that often*
+Um, so it means something like: *you probably won't hear or read that word very often.*

 Now what if I asked you to help me find this word I'm looking for?
-And I know it starts with the letters: 'th'.
+And I know this word starts with the letters: 'th'.

-This you can do much faster!
+This I know you can do much faster!
 A blazing 5 minutes!
-Well you had to go through 29157 unique words after all!
+IYou did have to go through 29157 unique words after all!

     'the'  -> 80030